harshnakrani14/event-management-system/README.md

 - **`GET /api/tickets/event/{eventId}`**: Get tickets for a specific event (User only).
 - **`DELETE /api/tickets/{ticketId}`**: Delete a ticket (User only).

+##### **Note
+- I don't mention the all endpoints here, you can check the Swagger documentation for all available endpoints.

 ## Exception Handling
 The application includes a global exception handler to manage errors and provide meaningful responses to the client.